MatthewKearns19/AutoTrust_User_Testing_Workspace/README.md

 * More info on Selenium with behave - https://www.blazemeter.com/blog/using-the-behave-framework-for-selenium-bdd-testing-a-tutorial
 * Get the code from this repository to your local machine.
-* A GPU is not needed but improves accuracy for the
+* A GPU is not needed but improves accuracy for the CNN.
 * A virtual environment is recommended, if you have not installed `<Python>` or Python's `<virtualenv>` then:

   Windows:

   Download Python at and follow instructions to set your python path: https://www.python.org/downloads/
   ```